-When Angie sent over her simple and inspiring chair makeover we loved the outcome so much we had to share it.
+When Sarah sent over her dramatic sitting room makeover we couldn’t wait to share it.
 Here’s her letter:

 - Expedit shelf (included in the total Expedit Workstation) -$120